cloudfoundry/cf-mysql-release/README.md

           "service_url": "/v2/services/e629bb0a-fee7-4a6c-a4f1-9eeec7096c29",
           "service_instances_url": "/v2/service_plans/a01d462f-a4a4-4945-a008-3ff13c06f719/service_instances"
         }
-      },
+      }
+    ]
+    ```

-3) Set the plan as public, using its GUID.
+3. Set the plan as public, using its GUID.

+    ```
     $ cf curl PUT /v2/service_plans/a01d462f-a4a4-4945-a008-3ff13c06f719 -b '{"public":'true'}'
+    ```

-4) Verify that the the plan was set to public.
+4. Verify that the the plan was set to public.
 Re-run this command and check the 'public' field:

+    ```
     $ cf services -m -t
+    ```

+    You should now be able to view the p-mysql service in the service marketplace and create service instances.

+    ```
+    $ gcf m
+    Getting services from marketplace in org scoen / space broker as admin...
+    OK
+    service   plans   description
+    p-mysql   100mb   MySQL service for application development and testing
+    ```